 Pick Rainex if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers Finance.

-Pick HyperSwitch if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Developer Tools.
+Pick HyperSwitch if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers API.

 Rainex: Rainex is a 30 min-to-set-up billing and subscription management platform.
 Agile plans, addons and charges creation.
 Fully customizable Customer Portal, notifications, invoices.
 Data analytics.
 Multiple gateways, auto-pay and dunning.
 All-in-one solution!